-The SWP is one of the most affordable and cost-effective sources of water in California when compared to desalination projects that produce potable water from seawater using reverse osmosis, recycling projects that reclaim and treat wastewater for reuse, stormwater capture projects that harvest rainwater for storage and local irrigation, and water conservation programs that include use of water-efficient appliances and toilets, as well as landscape rebates for households to replace grassy areas with drought-tolerant plants or artificial turf.
+The SWP is one of the most affordable and cost-effective sources of water in California when compared to desalination projects that produce potable water from seawater using reverse osmosis, recycling projects that reclaim and treat

+The State Water Project is one of the most affordable and cost-effective sources of water in California when compared to other options. wastewater for reuse, stormwater capture projects that harvest rainwater for storage and local irrigation, and water conservation programs that include use of water-efficient appliances and toilets, as well as landscape rebates for households to replace grassy areas with drought-tolerant plants or artificial turf.

-The approximate cost of delivering SWP water ranges between \$250 per acre-foot in the San Joaquin Valley, to \$600 per acre-foot in Southern California, and as high as \$1,440 per acre-foot on the Central Coast.
-The cost each SWP Contractor agency pays depends on multiple factors.
-One is the number of facilities relied upon, as agencies generally pay only for facilities upstream of the point where their water is delivered.
-Another is when those facilities were built, with recent facilities having higher annual capital costs.
-Another factor is the amount of energy needed to deliver each agency's water.
+The approximate cost of delivering SWP water ranges between \$250 per acre-foot in the San Joaquin Valley, to \$600 per acre-foot in Southern California, and as high as \$1,440 per acre-foot on the Central

-1 Disadvantaged communities have a median household income at or below 80 percent of the statewide MHI.
+1Disadvantaged communities have a median household income at or below 80 percent of the statewide MHI.
 Severely disadvantaged communities have a median household income at or below 60 percent of the statewide MHI.
 Calculated based on Census tract-level median income data from 2021 American Community Survey 5-year Estimates